cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 C509 certificates are defined in terms of DER encoded {{RFC5280}} X.509 certificates:

 * version.
-The 'version' field is encoded in the 'cborCertificateType' CBOR int.
+The 'version' field is encoded in the 'c509CertificateType' CBOR int.
 The field 'cborCertificateType' also indicates the type of the C509 certificate.
 Currently, the type can be a natively signed C509 certificate following X.509 v3 (cborCertificateType = 0) or a CBOR re-encoded X.509 v3 DER certificate (cborCertificateType = 1), see {{type}}.

 * serialNumber.
 The 'serialNumber' INTEGER value field is encoded as the unwrapped CBOR unsigned bignum (~biguint) 'certificateSerialNumber'.
 Any leading 0x00 byte (to indicate that the number is not negative) is therefore omitted.